ksadura/OOP-principles/README.md

 # OOP - Principles
 Project introduces the rules of OOP.
 Done for the PROE course.

-This console UI app has been created to be familiar with fundamental rules of **Object Oriented Programming**.
-In my programm I focused on following things:
+This console UI app has been created to become familiar with fundamental rules of **Object Oriented Programming**.
+In my program I focused on following things:
 * Inheritance
 * Abstract class
 * Virtual methods